nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 The end-to-end workflow operation consists of:

 1. Creating a machine learning model as an output from a pipeline job designed to develop a model artifact for the relevant use case.
-2. The model artifact is registered in the model registry and consumed by the batch managed endpoint.
+2. The model artifact is registered in the Machine Learning Registry and consumed by the batch managed endpoint.
 3. When triggered, the batch managed endpoint will consume a data set as an input and produce a data set as an output.
 4. An Azure Data Factory pipeline will be used to orchestrate all batch inferencing and data movement.
 This pipeline will call the batch managed endpoint in Azure Machine Learning and copy the output data set to another destination (e.g. Azure SQL DB or another Azure Data Factory sink).
 5. Data drift metrics will be calculated via a pipeline job and sent to Azure Monitor via Application Insights as custom metrics.